davin2020/core_questions_mvc/README.md

 - View dynamic graph of previous dates & scores (added 11 April)
 - Improved layout of Core Questions form (Answer options now move below each Question on smaller screens) - added 26 April
 - Improve formatting of GP-Core Questions form, added all GP-CORE questions to DB and added copyright info for Core Systems Trust - added 2 May **NEW!**
+- Coming Soon - Restructuring the app so it has User Registration and Login options on the homepage, and creating the functionality to Register & Login.

 ## Screenshots
 Users: